Shobhit-pandey/book-borrow-service/README.md

 TestCases -
 1. Only available books should be returned.
 2. If author params is not provided or empty string, all available books should be returned.
-3. If author params is provided then only books with that author should be returned.
+3. If author params is provided then only available books with that author should be returned.
 4. If author params provided is not present then return empty list of books.

 ```
 ### /borrow-book/<book-id>
 ```
 Request Type - `PUT`
+Request Body - {
+    username: <username>
+}
 Response Status - 200 OK
 TestCases -
 1. If book id is not present then return 404 Not Found.